-As you can see, the correlation between LLI and chronic low back pain really becomes demonstrable when LLI is above 15 mm.
+As you can see, the correlation between LLI and chronic low back pain becomes demonstrable when LLI is above 15 mm.

-In this study, Dr. Oro Friberg notes that relatively small amounts of LLI may only be clinically significant relative to certain conditions such as prolonged standing or gait, such as with daily work, marathon runners, military training, and sporting activities.
+In this study, Dr. Oro Friberg notes that relatively small amounts of LLI may only be clinically significant relative to conditions such as prolonged standing or gait, such as daily work, marathon runners, military training, and sporting activities.

 In this study, Gofton and Trueman found a strong association between LLI and osteoarthritis (OA) on the side of the anatomically longer leg.
-I often explain it to my students in this way: The longer leg hip joint gets impacted with increased load, as forces are pushing upwards, much as forces are pushing downward (with gravity) on the short leg side.
+I often explain it to my students in this way: The more extended leg hip joint gets impacted with increased load, as forces are pushing upwards, much as forces are pushing downward (with gravity) on the short leg side.